pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Methods follow this rule too, with one exception.
 The ``self`` parameter refers to memory associated with each instance of the class.
 We can use that ``self`` to create variables that *keep* their value for as long as the object exists.
-We call variables that exist as part of the class **attributes**.
+We call variables that exist as part of the class either attributes, fields, or instance variables.
+The terms mean the same thing.
-They must be set to an default value.
+Attributes must be set to an default value.
 That value is often 0, an empty string, or the special value ``None``.

 .. code-block:: python